 Here are few tips and tricks to make your work in the Memsource Editors more efficient.
-These tips and tricks apply to both Memsource Editors - Desktop and Web.
-See Tips for working in Web Editor for features specific to the Web Editor.
+These tips and tricks apply to both Memsource Editors—for both your desktop and the web.
+See Web Editor Tips and Tricks for features specific to the web editor.

 - Keyboard Shortcuts